murraysagal/TableViewHeader-TextLabel/README.md

 1. The text is truncated.
 It appears to be truncated at exactly the length of the default header.
 1. The text is lowercase.
 1. The other problem is that the header title for `a` is actually two lines.
+All the others are single line.

 - swipe up to force the header to reload.
 That's how it should look.

 - tap the `b` row

-This works because the title is shorter than the original.
+This works because the title is shorter than the one before.
 But notice that it's sitting really high.

 - tap the `c` row

+Notice that it is wrapping to a new line but that's because the previous one was two lines.

 - swipe up to force the header to reload.

 Now we have what is expected.

 There are many questions about this on stackoverflow.
 A common answer is to use `sizeToFit()`.
 So let's try that.

-Change `updateHeaderTitle`:

-    func updateHeader(with title: String) {
-        guard let headerView = tableView.headerView(forSection: 0), let label = headerView.textLabel else {return}
-        headerTitle = title
-        label.text = headerTitle
-        label.sizeToFit()  // add this line
-     }
+In `updateHeaderTitle(...)` uncomment the `sizeToFit()` line and run again.

-- run the app and tap on the `a` row
+- tap on the `a` row

 That's worse.
 Again, it seems like the label's width is stuck to the original.

 - tap the `b` row

-That's fine.
+That's bad.
+The header title for the `b` row is just the letter `b`.

 - tap the `a` row again.